 As a photographer and writer I am interested our relationship with the night sky.
 Our origin resides within the night sky.
 Gazing outwards we witness hydrogen fusing into helium and the formation of all atoms.
 Atoms coalesce into the rocky matter of our home Earth, mingling and changing via pressure and friction of stone.

 Geochemistry rising to biochemistry.
 From this mix consciousness and awareness has emerged.
 Human emotion, needs, dreams, fears, war and tenderness, love and hate, culture and art all manifested via this intermingling of atoms and molecules.
 Our carbon, hydrogen, oxygen, everything came from inside those burning spheres.
 We are all atoms, everything is.
 But what is unique and special, is you and I know it.
 We contemplate it.

 These atoms came together and carved that art on the sandstone a millennium ago.
 Somehow, through all of this, Meaning happened.
 Humanity and the stars are one and the same.
 The night sky is beautiful and we are beauty staring back at itself.

 The night sky represents the purest form of wilderness, the vast eternity which cannot be manipulated or destroyed.
-The legacy of ancient cultures photographed beneath this radiant universe brings into focus how brief is humanity’s entire tenure on this planet.
+The legacy of ancient cultures and ancient earth photographed beneath the universe brings into focus how brief is humanity’s entire tenure.
 Photographing these elusive landscapes is a way of entering timelessness, a way of experiencing these forgotten places in their greatest context, a context shared by all humans—we are but momentary flashes of awareness on a tiny ball in a vast universe.